Peter Vale

 Peter Vale is a senior research fellow at the Centre for the Advancement of Scholarship at the University of Pretoria, South Africa, and the Nelson Mandela Professor of Politics Emeritus at Rhodes University, South Africa.
 He is also an honorary professor at the Africa Earth Observatory Network (AEON), Nelson Mandela University, of which he was a founding member.
 Vale enjoys professorships at the University of the Free State and the Federal University of Santa Maria in Brazil.
 Notably, he was the founding director of the Johannesburg Institute for Advanced Study (JIAS) and acting vice-rector for academic affairs and deputy vice-chancellor of the University of the Western Cape, South Africa.
-He has also received an honoury doctorate in the Humanities from the University of the Free State, South Africa.
+He has also received an honorary doctorate in the Humanities from the University of the Free State, South Africa.

 Early life and education

 Born in Duiwelskloof (now Modjadjiskloof), he matriculated from Capricorn High School in 1965 and went on to read for a Bachelor of Arts and thereafter an honours degree in international relations at the University of the Witwatersrand (Wits), South Africa.
 Vale then completed his Master of Arts in comparative politics at Leicester University, United Kingdom, and took a PhD from the same institution in 1981.